Learning visual policies for building 3D shape categories: Experiments

 \section{Experiments}

-In this section we evaluate our approach both in simulation and on the real robot.
-We start by describing implementation details of the method in Section~\ref{sec:impdetails} and present tasks used for evaluation in Section~\ref{sec:tasks}.
+In this section we evaluate our approach both in simulation and on a real UR5 robot.
+We start with implementation details in Section~\ref{sec:impdetails} and present tasks used for evaluation in Section~\ref{sec:tasks}.
 Section~\ref{sec:results:vf} confirms the importance of learning the state-value function for efficient task solving.
 Section~\ref{sec:results:vp} evaluates visual policies trained to solve tasks in the observation space.
 We validate our proposed network architecture and highlight the importance of the disassembling procedure.
-We evaluate our approach in simulation and on a real UR5 robot.
-Additional qualitative results are available in the Appendix and on the project web-page~\cite{pashevich20buildingWeb}.
+Additional qualitative results are available in the Appendix of~\cite{3Dshapes2020} and on the project web-page~\cite{pashevich20buildingWeb}.